 - About Us

-Our portfolio mainly comprises coal-fired power stations, so we understand our responsibility to ensure we operate in strict accordance with our emissions limits and strive towards emissions reduction.
+Our portfolio mainly comprises coal-fired power stations, so we understand our responsibility to ensure we operate in strict accordance with our emissions limits.

 CS Energy reports its greenhouse emissions, energy consumption and energy production to the Australian Government under the National Greenhouse and Energy Reporting (NGER) Scheme.

-In 20014/15, CS Energy's greenhouse intensity increased slightly on the previous year to 955 kilograms of carbon dioxide per megawatt hours of electricity sent out.
-Greenhouse intensity can fluctuate annual depending on plant operating profiles and coal characteristics.
+In 2014/15, CS Energy's greenhouse intensity increased slightly on the previous year to 955 kilograms of carbon dioxide per megawatt hours of electricity sent out.
+Greenhouse intensity can fluctuate annually depending on plant operating profiles and coal characteristics.

 CS Energy’s full NGER data can be viewed on the Clean Energy Regulator website.